WheteThunger/ModularCarCodeLocks/README.md

-  "Error.BuildingBlocked": "Error: Cannot do that while building blocked.", "Error.NoCarFound": "Error: No car found.", "Error.CarDead": "Error: That car is dead.", "Error.OwnedByOther": "Error: That car is owned by someone else.", "Error.NotOnLift": "Error: That car must be on a lift to receive a lock.", "Error.HasLock": "Error: That car already has a lock.", "Error.NoCockpit": "Error: That car needs a driver seat to receive a lock.",
+  "Error.BuildingBlocked": "Error: Cannot do that while building blocked.", "Error.NoCarFound": "Error: No car found.", "Error.CarDead": "Error: That car is dead.", "Error.NotOnLift": "Error: That car must be on a lift to receive a lock.", "Error.HasLock": "Error: That car already has a lock.", "Error.NoCockpit": "Error: That car needs a driver seat to receive a lock.",